polypoly/Cas9/README.md

   * Note: the CSV and PDF files contain different information.

 ## Output files:
-You can download the pdf and CSV files.
+You can download both the PDF and CSV files.
   * The CSV file contains:
     1. The name of the input file
     2. Length of DNA sequences used in this analysis